 Working side-by-side with her husband throughout the 1950s and '60s, Coretta took part in the Montgomery Bus Boycott of 1955, journeyed to Ghana to mark that nation's independence in 1957, traveled to India on a pilgrimage in 1959 and worked to pass the 1964 Civil Rights Act, among other civil-rights-related work.

 Though best known for working alongside her husband, Coretta established a distinguished career in activism in her own right.
 Among many roles, she worked as a public mediator and as a liaison to peace and justice organizations.

-On April 4, 1968, while standing on a balcony outside of the Lorraine Motel in Atlanta, Georgia, Martin Luther King Jr. was struck and killed by a sniper's bullet.
+On April 4, 1968, while standing on a balcony outside of the Lorraine Motel in Memphis, Tennessee, Martin Luther King Jr. was struck and killed by a sniper's bullet.
 The shooter, a malcontent drifter and former convict named James Earl Ray, was hunted for nearly two months before he was apprehended.
 King's assassination sparked riots and demonstrations in more than 100 cities across the country.